waydabber/BetterDisplay/README.md

 I am thankful for each of you who [contributed to the BetterDummy project](https://opencollective.com/betterdummy).

-Hyper-generous contributors, who donated $200 or more:
+Generous contributors, who donated $50 or more for the open-source project:

 - **Patrick Mast** - $222
 - **Riten Jaiswal** - $200
 - **Wesley** - $200

-Super-generous contributors, who donated $100 or more:

 - **Dean Herbert** - $150
 - **Myles Dear** - $100
 - **Jose Tejera** - $100
 - **Bill Southworth** - $100
 - **Will_from_CA** - $100
 - **MFB Technologies** - $100

-Generous contributors, who donated $50 or more:

 - **Brian Conway** - $60
 - **Ron W** - $61
 - **Michael Charo** - $50